SuHui03/guanchengWan.github.io/_pages/about.md

 # 🔥 News

-- *2024.04:* 🚀🚀 We realize the paper in Arxiv, which completely reviews the utilization of Graph Neural Networks in Epidemic Modeling.
+- *2024.04:* 🚀🚀 Explore our ArXiv pre-print: a deep look at using Graph Neural Networks in Epidemic Modeling.

 - *2023.12:* A paper was accepted to AAAI2024.
 See you in Vancouver.